mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 # Choosing the tech stack

 Once the entire team got familiar with the business goals and the requirements we had to choose the tech stack.
-Our main criterias behind it were:
+Our main criteria behind it were:

 - A good fit for the business goals.
 - Help us to reuse previous experience we had.